 Students are eligible for summer housing if they are registered for summer or the following fall.
 A housing application and fee are required when applying for summer housing.
 Residents that currently have an application fee on file only need to submit a summer housing application found on the housing portal.

 Residence Hall Descriptions

 Crestone/Culebra/Greenhorn Hall

-Crestone, Culebra, and Greenhorn Halls are suite-style Residence Halls, where bathrooms are shared between two double rooms.
-Triple and single rooms are offered upon availability and have a different set up.
+Crestone Hall is a suite-style Residence Halls, where bathrooms are shared between two double rooms.
+Triple and single rooms are offered upon availability.

 Each resident will have access to: